Why Chose a Fellowship Trained Mohs Surgeon?

 - Delicate areas (face, neck, hands, feet, genitals)

 What is Reconstruction?

 Once the skin cancer is removed you will be left with a wound.
 Reconstruction is the process of fixing the wound to minimize scarring.
-The reconstruction is usually preformed the same day as Mohs surgery.
+The reconstruction is usually preformed the same day as Mohs Micrographic Surgery.

 Reconstruction options include:

 - Healing by granulation – Allowing the wound to heal naturally on its own.

 - Closing the wound with stitches – Involves sewing the skin together with deep and superficial sutures